BodinoMing/ielts/speaking.md

 **reason:**many TV programs in China that showcase the country's rich wildlife and natural beauty

 **example:**For example, "Wild China" is a popular documentary series that explores the diverse habitats and animal species in China. raise awareness about the importance of protecting our planet's biodiversity.

+**What is the animal you would like to see in the wild?**

+The animal I would most like to see in the wild is a lion.

+**reason:** Lions are such **majestic** creatures and seeing them in their natural habitat would be an incredible experience.

+**example:**I’ve always been fascinated by nature documentaries that show lions hunting and taking care of their pride.
+It would be amazing to witness that in person.

 ### 1.2.7 friends